Sophia Xiao Pu

 My research interests lie broadly in Language and Vision, particularly in:

-- Evaluation: extrinsic evaluation for text summaries (COLING 2024).
+- Other: extrinsic evaluation for text summaries (COLING 2024).

 (Only [co-]lead-author papers are listed.)